 Signing In and Out

-All employees, with the exception of teachers, must sign in to work and out from work.
+All employees, with the exception of teachers, must sign in and out of work.
 Teachers need only sign in by initialing on the designated sign-in system.
 For all other employees, signing in and out at the actual times worked is a job requirement.
 Failure to do so may result in delayed payment, disciplinary action, and/or termination.

 Employees must report to the office when leaving campus during regular work hours and sign-out so that we have a record of who is on campus should there be an emergency.
 Any employee leaving campus before the end of their work day must obtain authorization from administration, unless on a scheduled break.